lei1737524550/Jet-Note/README.md

 ## In Short

-> **Jet Note is designed not only for writing things down, but also for finding, collecting, and organizing information and media while you work.**
+**Jet Note is designed not only for writing things down, but also for finding, collecting, and organizing information and media while you work.**

+## License

+Jet Note is licensed under the GNU General Public License v3.0 (GPL-3.0-only).
+See the [LICENSE](LICENSE) file for details.

 ### Download